 Buddhism is often characterized as pessimistic or nihilistic.
-This view is a wrong view rooted in ignorance.
+This view is a wrong view rooted in ignorance of the purpose and scope of the Buddha’s Dhamma.
 The Buddha taught that by understanding suffering and its origination anyone could abandon self-created confusion, delusion, and suffering and develop a life of lasting peace and happiness.
-Here is an article that describes my own early difficulties in understanding this and how it became clear that the Buddha was a most compassionate thinker informed by true wisdom: The Buddha Taught Happiness
+The Buddha describes the process of ending ignorance and developing a profound understanding of the true nature of human life as becoming ”Rightly Self-Awakened.”

 If you are in the Frenchtown, New Jersey area, please join us at one of our weekly classes.
 Additional information on my weekly classes is here: Weekly Classes

 My classes from Cross River MeditationCenter in Frenchtown New Jersey are streamed live and recorded.
 Here is information on my streaming and recorded classes: Streaming Video Classes and Becoming Buddha Podcast.

 If you would like to deepen your understanding through individual instruction there is additional information on individual instruction in Frenchtown New Jersey here: Individual Instruction

 You can be notified of our classes, retreats and the posting of new articles and recordings by subscribing to our newsletter.

 If you find this website helpful in developing your understanding of the Buddha’s teachings, please consider a donation to help support the cost in time and money to maintain our online sangha: Support John and Becoming-Biddha.com